raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

 To use rebalance-lnd, use the "rebalance-lnd" user.

-* To rebalance a channel, simply choose a channel with too little inbound capacity (e.g., a 2M sats channel with only 200,000 sats on your local side).
-The program will automatically select the source channel, the amount sent and the maximum economic fee that should be pay.
-Replace `ChannelID` with the short 18 digits channel ID (but 123456x123x1 and 123456:123:1 formats are also accepted).
+* To rebalance, simply choose a channel with too little outbound liquidity (e.g., a 2M sats channel with only 200,000 sats on your local side).
+The program will automatically find a suitable source channel, the amount to send and the maximum economic fee that may be paid for the rebalance transaction.
+Replace `ChannelID` with the short 18 digits channel ID (123456x123x1 and 123456:123:1 formats are also accepted).

  ```sh
   $ rebalance.py --to ChannelID
   ```

-Note that the fee selection is dependent on the fee policy applied to the channels used in the rebalance.
-Make sure that you are ok with the fee rates for these channels before running the rebalancing script.
+Note that the fee limit depends on the fee policy applied to the channels used in the rebalance.
+Make sure that you are OK with the fee rates for your channels before running the rebalancing script, i.e. charge higher fee rates for channels where you want to have more outbound liquidity and charge lower fee rates for channels where you want to have more inbound liquidity.

-There are many more options available to fine-tuned your rebalancing strategy.
+There are many more options available to fine-tune your rebalancing strategy.
 Find more information about them in the [README](https://github.com/C-Otto/rebalance-lnd){:target="_blank"} page of C-Otto's repository.
 Also, check [this video tutorial](https://youtu.be/0r3Th42zfDk?t=779){:target="_blank"} by Jonathan Levi that explains very well how rebalance-lnd works.

 ---